 GRE Exam Sections

-Understanding each section of the GRE makes it easier to draft a detailed study plan, hence, they are as follows:
+Understanding each section of the GRE makes it easier to draft a detailed study plan.
+So, what are the GRE sections?

 Verbal Reasoning (VR): The VR section of the GRE exam tests how proficient you are in the English language.
 It is divided into three components — Reading Comprehension (RC), Text Completion (TC), and Sentence Equivalence (SC).
 The Reading Comprehension tests your reading skills and your ability to grasp information and draw conclusions.
 On the other hand, Text Completion and Sentence Equivalence questions both test your vocabulary and your command over the English language.